Pathak94/electronut.github.io/about/index.md

         <strong>Seby Kallarakkal</strong>, <i>Business Advisor</i>. <br/>
         An architect by training and current CEO of <i>Nabler</i>, Seby has a strong interest in Big Data and actionable insights that can be gleaned from its analysis.
-He has a knack for identiying the core business issue in any technology based effort.
+He has a knack for identifying the core business issue in any technology based effort.
 He also loves spreadsheets, and gets agitated at inefficient eateries.